 In a dashboard or notebook, create a dependency map.
 The service diagram shows all reporting services and their dependencies.

-You’ll need the following values during installation of the Service Graph Connector:
+You’ll need the following values to install the Service Graph Connector:

 Cloud Observability API key: Create a new API key for the Connector.
 Note that the key expires after one year.